Applying to practise in Alberta

 - Proof of English Language Proficiency if you were trained in a country where English is not the first and native language (even if English was the language of instruction).
 For more on this requirement, visit English Language Proficiency.

-- MCCQE Part 1 if you are a Canadian grad or you got your medical degree or Doctor of Osteopathy outside of Canada.
-The Medical Council of Canada Qualifying Examination Part 1 (MCCQE Part 1) is a national exam offered through MCC to ensure the critical medical knowledge and clinical decision-making ability of an international medical graduate (IMG) is at the level expected of a Canadian medical school graduate.
+- MCCQE Part 1—The Medical Council of Canada Qualifying Examination Part 1 (MCCQE Part 1) is a national exam offered through MCC to ensure the critical medical knowledge and clinical decision-making ability of an international medical graduate (IMG) is at the level expected of a Canadian medical school graduate.
 Step 1, Step 2CK and Step 2 CS of the USMLE is equivalent to the MCCQE1.

 - Currency of practice—within the last 3 years, you need to have practised independently or been a part of a continuous postgraduate training program for a minimum of 1 year in the discipline you want to enter in Alberta.
 Fellowship training, community service, public service, national service, Medical Officer posts and practice experience don’t fulfill this requirement.